Information about the support you can expect to receive from Croydon council if you have no recourse to public funds (NRPF).

 - NRPF Adult

-- NRPF Children.
+- NRPF Children

 The service is staffed by NRPF immigration workers, social workers and a team manager.

 The NRPF Emergency Rapid Response Team responds to enquiries from the public and offers information on services required.
 The NRPF Immigration Team assesses, reviews and provides immigration support through case working.
 The NRPF Adult Team works with adults at risk and plays a key role in helping them to take control of and to improve their lives.
 The NRPF Children Team works with children and families to provide targeted early help services to significantly improve the outcome for the child, where no safeguarding issues have been identified following an assessment of needs.
-Where safeguarding issues are identified the NRPF Children Team refers the family to the Croydon Multi-Agency Safeguarding Hub (MASH).
+Where safeguarding issues are identified the NRPF Children Team refers the family to Croydon Multi-Agency Safeguarding Hub (MASH).

 We have partnerships with other services and organisations and work closely with Croydon children and families services, Croydon adult social care, the Home Office and the South London Maudsley NHS Foundation Trust who provide a wide range of mental health and substance misuse services.